jenkinsci/bevigil-ci-plugin/README.md

 <br />

-This is a plugin to scan Android and ioS applications in your jenkins pipelines using [CloudSek BeVigil](https://bevigil.com/).
+This is a plugin to scan Android and iOS applications in your jenkins pipelines using [CloudSek BeVigil](https://bevigil.com/).
 BeVigil can analyze code at scale and easily search for API keys, regexes, etc to see the matches in different files of an application.
 <br />
 <br />